A Winning Morning Routine for 30+ Year Old Men

 Now let's back up a bit.
 This is important.
 You see, the thought of 15 minutes of meditation with ocean waves in my ear sounds dreadful to me.
 But an interactive app like Headspace may just be a fit (and can be used through Alexa!).
 The thought of having to drive 15 minutes to a gym at 6 in the morning sounds dreadful to me as well.
 Thus, I don't listen to ocean waves, and I do bodyweight exercises exclusively.
 No gym needed….but I'm still exercising.

 This is where flexibility comes in around the core components and where you create your own custom winning morning routine.
-What goals are you trying to reach in this particular “season” of life?
-These should be incorporated
+What goals are you trying to reach in this particular "season" of life?
+These should be incorporated in your routine.

 Some people like to fit in an hour of work early in the morning, others say "don't do that."
 But again you have to tweak things around those core components according to your season of life.